3pmTea/book-notes/SICP/solutions/README.md

 *Chapter.2.pict-lang.rkt* requires the package 'sicp' to run, which can be installed by following [these steps](https://docs.racket-lang.org/sicp-manual/index.html).

 The code in *Chapter.4c.rkt* can't run directly in DrRacket.
-A nondeterministic interpreter, which supports "amb" is required.
+A nondeterministic interpreter, which supports "amb", is required.
 To test these code, load "include/nondeterministic.rkt" in DrRacket, call (driver-loop), and copy & paste the procedure definitions into the input area.

 Some notes:
 ---